gvwilson/buildtogether.tech/src/git-team/index.md

 Authors should clean up code before review.
 :   If the person creating the PR goes through and adds some more comments,
-    cleans up some variable names, and does a bit of [%i "refactoring!for code review" %]refactoring[%/i%] ([%x design %]), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.
+    cleans up some variable names, and does a bit of refactoring[%i "refactoring!for code review" %] ([%x design %]), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.